Disclaimer: screenshots taken in current nightly. Version 5.0.x might look slightly different. Version 5.1.x will look like the screenshots show.

 Using the library manager

-I show the symbol library editor in this section.
-The footprint library editor has the same user interface meaning you should be able to understand that tool without a special section about it.
+I show the symbol library manager in this section.
+The footprint library manager has the same user interface.
+Meaning you should be able to understand that tool without a special section about it.

 The library managers are found in the preference menus of all KiCad sub programs and in the KiCad main window.
 (Menu entries are “Manage footprint libraries” and “Manage symbol libraries”.
 Only the main window shows both options.
 Sub programs show only the one relevant for them.)